kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/06_field_protocol/00_README.md

 Use this repository if:

-- You are building systems where **non-response is valid**
+- You are developing systems where **non-response is structurally valid**
-- You require architectures that **hold ambiguity without resolving it**
+- You require architectures that **retain ambiguity without resolution**
-- You are exploring **presence without narrative guidance**
+- You are investigating **presence without narrative direction**

 Do **not** use this repository if:

-- You need task-first logic or productivity-centric interaction
+- You require task-oriented or output-prioritized logic
-- You prioritize output volume or interpretive clarity
+- You seek interpretive clarity or production throughput
-- You intend to extract structure for styling or optimization purposes
+- You intend to extract structure for styling, optimization, or repurposing

 ---

 ## 🌿 Attribution

 Developed by **Kiyoshi Sasano / Deep Zen Space (2025)**
-Part of the research line: `PhaseDrift_AI_Prototype_v11`
+Research line: `PhaseDrift_AI_Prototype_v11`

 ---

 ## ✴️ Final Note

 Phase Drift is not a feature —
-it is a **structural position**:
+it is a **structural orientation**:

-> To remain, without resolving.
+> To remain without resolving.
-> To attend, without directing.
+> To attend without directing.
-> To breathe, without concluding.
+> To hold without concluding.

 Use only if **alignment is structural**, not stylistic.